Resourcio-Community/Devops-resources/README.md

 # Devops-resources
-This is an awesome project about DevOps resources. ⚡
+This is an awesome repo about DevOps resources. ⚡

 Resources are added frequently! ⚡